-Residence Requirement: In the ★120 to complete the degree, the following must be included:
+Residence Requirement: In the \bigstar 120 to complete the degree, the following must be included:

-- a. a minimum of ★66 offered by the Faculty of Arts; - b. ★60 must be successfully completed at the University of Alberta; - a minimum of ★30 must be taken while registered in the Faculty of - a minimum of ★6 selected from courses offered by the Faculty of Science or used by the Faculty of Science as Science courses (see §174 for appropriate subjects).
-Note: Not all courses which apply to the Natural Sciences, Formal Studies, and the Social Context of Science and Technology core requirement also apply to the residence requirement for a minimum of ★6 in Faculty of Science courses.
+- a. a minimum of ★63 offered by the Faculty of Arts; - b. ★60 must be successfully completed at the University of Alberta; - a minimum of ★30 must be taken while registered in the Faculty of Arts; and - d. a minimum of ★6 selected from courses offered by the Faculty of Science or used by the Faculty of Science as Science courses (see §184 for appropriate subjects). - e. a minimum of ★15 at the senior level applied to the major and a minimum of ★6 at the senior level applied to the minor must be completed with courses offered by the Faculty of Arts at the University of Alberta (except Science minors, see §42.3(5).